datalatte-ai/NetflixLATTE/README.md

 </p>

-Code snipets on how to work with NetflixLATTE data
+Sample codes on how to work with NetflixLATTE data